Java-For-School/Homework-7/README.md

 | --- | --- | --- | --- |--- |--- |--- |
 Value | 45 | 5 | 135 | 5 | 5 | 5 |
 OUTPUT | -- | -- | YES | -- | -- | -- |

+The program receives an input of there numbers, determines whether their last digits are equal and outputs YES or NO according to the validity of the equality.